 The Company currently incurs withholding taxes imposed by certain countries on investment income.
-Such income is recorded on a gross basis and the related withholding taxes are reflected within the "Provision for income taxes" in the statement of comprehensive income.
+Such income is recorded on a gross basis and the related withholding taxes are reflected within the Provision for income taxes in the statement of comprehensive income.
+Withholding taxes recoverable are included as a component of other assets in the Statement of financial position.